Samsung Galaxy S20 Ultra vs Galaxy Note 10+ (5G)

 - Fast battery charging

-Samsung isn’t targeting the S20 Ultra towards the dedicated Note 10+ owners, but even if it did, the Note has twice the base storage and an S Pen to fight off any heretic thoughts about splurging $300 extra for the Ultra with.
+Samsung isn’t targeting the Galaxy S20 Ultra 5G towards the dedicated Note 10+ owners, but even if it did, the Note has twice the base storage and an S Pen to fight off any heretic thoughts about splurging $300 extra for the Ultra with.

-Granted, the amount of detail that the 108MP camera of the S20 Ultra captures, and the crazy zoom levels are unmatched yet the Note 10+ takes very good photos in all scenarios that matter, too.
+Granted, the amount of detail that the 108MP camera of the S20 Ultra captures, and the crazy zoom levels are unmatched yet the Galaxy Note 10+ takes very good photos in all scenarios that matter, too.

 Displays and design

 Nominally, the 6.9” S20 Ultra display is slightly larger than the 6.8-incher of the Note 10+, but since it employs a taller aspect ratio, the surface area of both displays is basically the same – 17.7 vs 17.6 square inches.

 The 20:9 display of the Ultra, however, brings about a narrower body, making the phone slightly easier to hold and operate with one hand than the Note.
 If we can talk about ease of handling with phones that are bordering on the 7” mark, that is, plus the S20 model is heavier to balance and more uncomfortable in pockets.

 For all other practical purposes, the Galaxy S20 Ultra vs Note 10+ employ the best that the OLED display technology can offer when it comes to contrast and standard gamut or rich color representation.